Sunny Deol: 2004–2021: Sporadic success and career setbacks

 Sunny Deol and father Dharmendra in 2016.

 In 2015, he worked in Radhika Rao and Vinay Saprus I Love NY opposite Kangana Ranaut.
 Due to an unknown reason, the film was delayed from its original release date of 2011 and released several years later.
 It did not fare well at the box office.

 In 2016, Ghayal Once Again was released which was a sequel to his 1990 film Ghayal.
 It marked Deol's second film directorial since Dillagi (1999).
 It was one of the most anticipated movies of the year.
 The action sequences were praised but the story and pacing were criticised.
 The film earned well upon release, but was ultimately declared a failure by the end of its theatrical run.

-In 2017, he and his brother appeared in Shreyas Talpade's comedy film Poster Boys, which flopped at the box office.
+In 2017, he and his brother appeared in Shreyas Talpade's comedy film Poster Boys, which deals with the topic of vasectomy but flopped at the box office.
 This was Bobby Deol's comeback film after a hiatus of three years but could not re-establish him.

 In 2018, Deol appeared in Yamla Pagla Deewana: Phir Se, the third film in the franchise.
 Also that year, two of his long delayed films Bhaiyyaji Superhitt (where he plays a double role for the first time), and Mohalla Assi were released.
 All of them were box office failures.
 Mohalla Assi faced opposition before release by the court for hurting religious sentiments and was leaked online in 2015 by piracy.
 In the film, Deol played an idealistic Hindu pandit attempting to expose fraudulent spiritual leaders preying on foreign tourists in Varanasi.
 His use of blunt language and slurs, while controversial, was praised for demonstrating his range, despite the film's largely negative reception.

-Meanwhile, in 2019, Deol took the mantle of a director again, his third film as a director, Pal Pal Dil Ke Paas, which marked the debut of his son Karan Deol, with another newcomer Sahher Bambba in lead roles.
-He declined the lead role in the 2019 hit film Kesari.
+Deol took a break from acting between 2019 and 2021, during which he declined the lead role in the 2019 blockbuster film Kesari.
+Instead, in 2019, he returned to the director’s chair for the third time with Pal Pal Dil Ke Paas, a film that marked the acting debut of his son Karan Deol, who starred alongside another newcomer, Sahher Bambba, in the lead roles.

-In 2022, Deol starred in the crime thriller Chup: Revenge of the Artist directed by R. Balki.
-Alongside Dulquer Salmaan, Shreya Dhanwanthary and Pooja Bhatt.
-The plot of the film centered around a serial killer who targets dishonest film critics.
-Released on 23 September 2022, where it received positive reviews from critics.
-Deol won the Lions Gold Awards for Male Action Star Of The Year 2022.